mvieyrar/diplo-cloud-construsalesman-service/README.md

     * kubectl get pods | grep construsalesman
     * kubectl get services | grep construsalesman
     * kubectl get ingress | gre construsalesman
+## Test within pod
+To enter to pod execute the folllowing command: kubectl exec -it <podname> -- /bin/bash

 ## Test
 Execute the next `curl` command to validate the deploy of the service from localhost.